 There is something of an emerging pattern of evaluations of integrated care, care coordination and multidisciplinary care producing counterintuitive and puzzling results where, on occasion, the intervention arm performs less well than the control arm.
-Bringing together 30-40 diverse stakeholders will enable us to reflect on the design, operation and evaluation of these models, generate hypotheses for these conundrums and present some new ideas for ways forward.
+Bringing together 30-40 diverse stakeholders enabled us to reflect on the design, operation and evaluation of these models, to generate hypotheses for these conundrums and present some new ideas for ways forward.

 - Is there a case for a fresh look at integrated care?
 Should we continue to frame integrated care as an ‘intervention’?